RSEjas140/AISSday2/_episodes/15-dealing-with-messy-data.md

 Name: Additional monetary compensation, Length: 4017, dtype: float64
 ```

 We can see that instead of decimal numbers, we're dealing with `NaN` ("not a number"), which is what Pandas uses to represent a missing number.

-What's happened here?
+### What's happened here?

 When people fill in the survey, if they have no additional monetary compensation they might mark in 0, or they leave it blank.
 The survey has no default value, so the blank answers produce empty cells in the CSV file.
 When Pandas reads in those elements it fills them in with `NaN` - it doesn't know that in our case, it's safe to assume that a missing value should be represented with a 0.
 And although `NaN` is explicitly not a number, its data type is `np.float64` (a floating point number), so the whole series is "cast" as `np.float64`.

-## USe DataFrame.fillna() to replace missing values
+## Use DataFrame.fillna() to replace missing values

 Knowing what we know about the logic here, we can safely replace all the `NaN` values with zeroes.
 The neatest way to do this is with the built-in Pandas function, `DataFrame.fillna()`.
 This function has lots of useful options - you can read about it in the docs pages [here](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.fillna.html).